Configure OCSP Stapling

 This document provides instructions on how to enable Online Certificate Status Protocol (OCSP) stapling for your certificates.
 OCSP stapling provides improved information on the revocation status and enhances efficiency of bandwidth management.
 To learn more about support for OCSP stapling, see OCSP Stapling.

-Using the instructions provided in this guide, you can request and obtain an OCSP must-staple certificate from a Certificate Authority (CA) and apply them in F5® Distributed Cloud Services virtual host or advertise policy.
-To learn more about the virtual host and advertise policy, see Virtual Host.
+Using the instructions provided in this guide, you can request and obtain an OCSP must-staple certificate from a Certificate Authority (CA) and apply it in an F5® Distributed Cloud Services load balancer.

 Enabling OCSP stapling requires you to first obtain a certificate with OCSP must-staple extension from a CA.

-Note: The self-signed certificates are not supported for OCSP stapling.
+Note: Self-signed certificates are not supported for OCSP stapling.

 Perform the following to obtain a CA-signed certificate with OCSP must-staple extension: